SilvrDuck/CS-401/index.md

 {% include be_square_meter_versus_price.md %}

 The outlier is due to a very expensive Airbnb in Haselhorst, where there is not much Airbnb.

-## Possible links between Airbnb and the city ecosystem

 ## Conclusion